Certified European and International Welding Engineers/Technologists/Specialists

 In light of this, TWI Certification Ltd (TWI CL) is authorised by EWF and IIW to operate the Personnel Certification Scheme (PCS) to enable EWF/IIW diploma holders to demonstrate consolidation of their learning in practical application, post completion of the qualification.

-PCS is open to holders of any level of the EWF/IIW Diploma (Specialist (IWS), Technologist (IWT) and Engineer (IWE), issued by TWI Certification Ltd or who are working in the UK and who hold a minimum of two years’ experience in the relevant field and are current members of The Welding Institute.
+PCS is open to holders of any level of the EWF/IIW Diploma (Specialist (IWS), Technologist (IWT) and Engineer (IWE), issued by TWI Certification Ltd or who are working in the UK and who hold a minimum of two years’ experience in the relevant field, and are able to demonstrate that they are keeping up to date with welding technology.
+The easiest way to meet the final requirement, maintaining and developing your knowledge base, is through membership of The Welding Institute.

 EWF/IIW diploma holders who are assessed as responsible welding coordinators by TWI CL under the WFCS/ISO 3834, CAESAS/EN 1090, or CWRVC/EN 15085 company certification schemes may gain access to the PCS through the employer application route as part of the assessment.